firesidefiction/firesidefiction.github.io/_contributors/john-wiswell.md

 role: Author
 role-2:
 role-3:
-title: FOO — Work in Fireside
+title: John Wiswell — Work in Fireside
 description:
 twitter-handle: wiswell
 profile-pic: john-wiswell.jpg
 website-url:
 short-name: john-wiswell
 permalink: john-wiswell
 ---
 John (@Wiswell) is a writer who lives where New York keeps all of its trees.
 He has been published in Uncanny Magazine, Nature Futures, and Podcastle.